gab-es21/ur3-robotic-arm-pick-place/README.md

 ## Background

-Built around UR3 work at the socialab lab (early 2020) — driver setup, calibration, MoveIt planning, and ArUco-based detection.
-See [`media/demo.mp4`](media/demo.mp4) for a recording of the arm running.
+Built around UR3 work at the socialab lab in February–March 2020: driver setup, calibration, MoveIt planning, and ArUco-based detection.
+See [`docs/media/demo.mp4`](docs/media/demo.mp4) for a recording of the arm running.